LichtLiu/LYX-academic/_pages/about.md

   - /about.html
 ---

-👩‍💻 I'm the first year gradute student at the National Yang Ming Chiao Tung University.
+👩‍💻 I'm a second-year graduate student at National Yang Ming Chiao Tung University.

 🔬 My research interests are in Machine Learning.

-💼 My current job position is Software Engineer at ROCAF.
-Focus on improving the Air Force's web application services and promoting overall information system security.
+💼 My current job position is Software Engineer at the ROCAF.
+Focusing on improving the Air Force's web application services and promoting overall information system security.

-📍 I'm also interested in playing piano and reading.
+📍 I'm also interested in playing the piano and reading.

 <h2 id="overview"><a class="markdownIt-Anchor" href="#overview">#</a> Overview</h2>